 Alopecia (Hair Loss) is the most common skin disorder which is characterized by a partial or complete loss of hair on the pets body.

-Types of hair loss seen in dogs
+Types of hair loss seen in cats

-Congenital hair loss – This occurs when a dog is born with this condition.
+Congenital hair loss – This occurs when a cat is born with this condition.
 Causes can be either a genetic inheritance or development defects or abnormalities of hair follicles.
 Bald spots, lack of hair in some areas may be seen at the time of birth or when a pet reaches maturity.

 Acquired hair loss – This is a result of underlying or secondary diseases of the skin, endocrine abnormalities, immunity system disorders, neurological and lymphatic system conditions, bacterial, viral or parasitic infections, accidents, injury, poisoning, trauma and diet or nutritional deficiencies which cause hormonal imbalances.

 Alopecia should not be confused with shedding.
-Shedding is a natural coinsurance where existing or old hair is replaced by new or growing hair.
+Shedding is a natural occurrence where existing or old hair is replaced by new or growing hair.
 A hair loss often results in scratching (pruritis), inflammation of the skin, redness, pain, discomfort, unkept appearance, body odor, abscess and scaling.

 There are numerous causes which can lead to loss of hair.

 › Bacterial infections such as Leprosy, Pyoderma

 › Parasitic infections resulting from ticks, mange, mites, lice.

 › Fungal infections such as Malassezia Dermatitis, Ringworms (Dermatophytosis)